-In the tranquil ambiance of the returning morning light, you shuffle through the marvelous photos taken the previous day.
+In the tranquil ambiance of the returning morning light, you shuffle through the marvellous photos taken the previous day.
 Your overwater bungalow fills with the sounds of lapping water and the aromas of coconut and pineapple.
 The gentle glow of the water returns in the glass floor panel.
 Take your time to enjoy the gorgeous scenery and relaxed pace of Bora Bora in the luxuries of the spa.
 The private suite offers a secluded view of the peak of Mount Otemanu.
 The coconut palms frame the mountaintop and cast shade over the edges of the lagoon.
 You find the scent of hibiscus blending with gentle hints of coconut.

 A soft breeze floats over the viewing deck, the perfect setting for a relaxing spa treatment during your dream honeymoon.
 You settle into the soothing touch of a professional massage, allowing the warm oils to heal your skin and refresh your muscles.
 The mixture of a soft touch and elegant aromas help calm your mind.
 The small waves ebb and flow against the beach.
 Your breaths match the rhythm of the water.
 The pace of the night quickens with a speedy, captivating drumbeat.
 Musicians wearing floral crowns and red robes give way to dancers in grass skirts.
 The women tell stories with their hand motions, using fluid and sensual motions to symbolize flowers, mountains, rain, and even the moon.